 We see bushcraft as having four major appeals: the first is that you are able to appreciate and respect the wild places we visit; the second is that you gain the knowledge and skills to sustain yourself; third, you spend time outside, in the fresh air being active, and finally, most importantly, we develop qualities as a person that we can apply in other aspects of our lives.

 There’s a range of courses on offer, from three-hour fire lighting workshops, all day fire by friction experiences and full weekends to challenge your skills.
-Whether you’re interested in spoon carving, greenwood working or a weekly Bushcraft Skills Academy there will be something for you.
+Whether you’re interested in spoon carving, greenwood working or a weekly Bushcraft Skills Academy.

 A three-hour session where we introduce families to some of the essential bushcraft skills.
 Exactly what we do is dependent on different factors: the weather, your experience, your interests, the season for example.
 A typical session would include a welcome to one of our camps, some fire lighting, processing fire wood, a craft activity and then cooking a small snack and having a warm drink from the kettle.